NATIONAL AMERICANA MONTH

 HOW TO OBSERVE

-Indulge in the nostalgic, the quintessentially American music, flavors, art and events you love most.
+Indulge in the nostalgic and quintessentially American music, flavors, art, and events you love most.

 Can’t make it to Franklin?
 Americana is everywhere in the United States!
 Explore all month long and share using #NationalAmericanaMonth on social media.

-Art Scene in Downtown Franklin, specifically the Visitor Center in Franklin, TN featuring photographs by Anthony Scarlati (September 1; 6-9PM)
+Art Scene in Downtown Franklin, specifically the Visitor Center in Franklin, TN featuring photographs by Anthony Scarlatti

 The Williamson County CVB founded National Americana Month to inspire everyone to celebrate what Americana means to them.
 Americana, much like art, inspires people in different ways.
 To some it is nostalgia.
 For others it is music, food or culture.
 For some, it’s celebrating who you are as an American.
 National Americana Month was founded in Franklin, TN, home to the Americana Music Association, the Americana Music Triangle, and Music City Roots.